alexharri/website/posts/clipboard.md

 }
 ```

 The `org.w3.web-custom-format.type-[index]` keys correspond to entries on the native OS clipboard containing the unsanitized data from the blobs.
-This allows native applications to look the mapping to see if a given representation is available, and then read the unsanitized content from the clipboard entry.
+This allows native applications to look at the mapping to see if a given representation is available and then read the unsanitized content from the corresponding clipboard entry.

 <SmallNote>Windows and Linux [use a different naming convention][pickling_spec_os_naming] for the mapping and clipboard entries.</SmallNote>